 It has a particularly standout performance when it comes to the Deadlift as it has a very thin sole with excellent grip and traction.

-Overall, the Otomix Stingray comes highly recommended for Powerlifters and Bodybuilders alike.
+Overall, the Otomix Stingray comes highly recommended for Powerlifters and Bodybuilders alike, as well as other strength based sports.

 Otomix Stingray General Review